-The firm based its data on the study of three-point indicators in a total of 154 countries.
-The analysis generates an index ranging from 0 to 1, based on the value transferred in general and retail trade and exchange volumes on P2P exchanges.
+The firm based its data on the study of three-point indicators in 154 countries.
+The analysis generates an index from 0 to 1 based on the value transferred in general and retail trade and exchange volumes on P2P exchanges.

 The sum of the indexes of all the countries analyzed generated a score of 24 at the close of 2021 Q2.
-The previous year, it hovered around 2.5 overall, while in 2019, it was just above 1.
-Since that time, the increase in the global adoption rate is 2,300%, the research highlights.
+The previous year, it hovered around 2.5 overall, while in 2019 it was just above 1.
+Since that time, the increase in the global adoption rate has been 2,300%, the research highlights.

 Analysts point out that the reasons for this growth are most varied depending on the particular cases of each country.

 In emerging markets, many turn to cryptocurrency to preserve savings against currency devaluation, send and receive remittances and conduct trade transactions.
 At the same time, institutional investors were the driver behind the adoption increase in North America, Western Europe, and East Asia over the past year.Chainalysis

 While the general reasons vary, Chainalysis notes a common driver for bitcoin and cryptocurrency usage in emerging markets.
 The research highlights the appearance of the top nations such as Vietnam (leader of the ranking), Kenya, Nigeria, and Venezuela.
 The South American country moved from third to seventh between 2020 and 2021, although its citizens continue to find new use cases for cryptocurrencies.